rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Switches.md

 The Signal Relay Switch is used to interrupt low-current signals in a wide variety of control loops.
 The Signal Relay can be used in more applications than a Contactor Switch, since it does not draw power from the connected circuit, thus not interfering with weak digital logic signals.
 Signal Relays Switches are commonly installed in series with door switches, emergency stops, cycle start buttons, etc., to disable a machine that isn't feasible to cut power to directly.

-As a result of the requirement to not draw power from the connected system, the Signal Relay Switch needs to be indepdndently powered.
+As a result of the requirement to not draw power from the connected system, the Signal Relay Switch needs to be independently powered.
 5v is supplied via a USB-B connector on the board from any available source.

 The Signal Relay Switch offers 2 independent but synchronized control channels, each with a normally open and normally closed contact.
 Each channel is rated for resistive loads of 2A at 30VDC or 0.5A at 125VAC.